Digitalswede/ADS_2021/README.md

 This is the reader's guide for my portfolio created for the Applied Data Science minor at The Hague University of Applied Sciences.   <br>
 Below are the criteria from the scoring matrix with detailed information about each criteria.   <br>
 The reader's guide is numbered for easier reading. <br>
-A big thank you to Team Dialogue, and also to Jeroen, Tony, Ruud and Hani for guiding us.
+A big thank you to the rest of Team Dialogue, and also to Jeroen, Tony, Ruud and Hani for guiding us.

 <h2> Datacamp </h2>
 All datacamp courses except for one were completed.
 The one that was not completed was **Joining Data with Pandas**, since it seemed like one with least in common with our project work.<br>